nginxinc/nginx-wiki/source/modules/echo.rst

 The actual figures you get on your side may vary a bit due to your system's current activities.

-Invocation of this directive will force the underlying Nginx timer to get updated to the current system time (regardless the timer resolution specified elsewhere in the config file).
+Invocation of this directive will force the underlying NGINX timer to get updated to the current system time (regardless the timer resolution specified elsewhere in the config file).
 Furthermore, references of the `$echo_timer_elapsed`_ variable will also trigger timer update forcibly.

 See also `echo_sleep`_ and `$echo_timer_elapsed`_.